Outside the Gates: Plot

 Sister Ursula is a nun in a convent in Southern Spain.
-One day, while the peddler Perez (Lon Chaney) comes to the convent to sell his wares, she sees Manuel, a handsome cavalier, riding by and she cannot suppress her attraction to him.
+One day, while the peddler Perez comes to the convent to sell his wares, she sees Manuel, a handsome cavalier, riding by and she cannot suppress her attraction to him.
 Perez sells the Abbess a beautiful length of fabric for an altar cloth, but when Ursula is putting it away, she cannot resist the temptation to cover herself in the cloth and admire her own beauty.
 Coming to her senses, she runs to the Abbess to confess her sins.
 Her penance is to kneel in vigil before the altar all night long, but during the night she falls asleep.
 She dreams that Perez tempts her to leave the convent with him by saying he will bring her to Manuel.

 Ursula travels with Perez while disguised as a boy, and they come upon a group of thieves in the forest who attack and imprison Manuel when he rides near their camp.
 With the help of Perez, Ursula drugs the thieves on guard duty and the two help Manuel to escape.

 The trio comes upon a troupe of dancing girls, who think Ursula is really a young boy and tease her for being shy.
 Carmela, one of the dancers, attempts to win Manuel's favor, and when he ignores her advances, she attacks him with a knife.
 Ursula steps in her path and is stabbed in the arm.
 While tending to Ursula's wound, Manuel discovers she is actually a nun.
 The dancing girls plan a feast for Ursula, but Carmela denounces her as a fallen nun.
 They all attack her and brutally beat her for her sins.
 Suddenly Ursula wakes up on the altar with the Abbess beside her, and realizes it was all just a bad dream.
 She never really left the convent at all.
 Ursula and the Abbess pray together for her forgiveness.